federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 ### Question 2

+__[Code]__ _3D point clouds are sometimes processed into "voxels" as one step into object detection.
+What is a voxel, what is the process behind converting point cloud data into voxels (code this), and why would we want to perform this step with our point cloud data?_

+#### Follow-up

+### Question 3

 _How do features from algorithms like SIFT, SURF and HOG differ?
 Explain how these algorithms work, and how you would use them within a perception pipeline._

 SIFT, SURF, and HOG are feature extraction and object recognition algorithms used in image processing and computer vision.

-#### Follow-up

-### Question 3

-__[Code]__ _Describe how a particle filter works, where it is useful, and how it performs against similar algorithms.
-Code an example of how you update the weights of the particles between steps._

 #### Follow-up